pcibraro/bff-auth0-netcore/README.md

 This attribute will do two things,

 - It will activate the Authorization Middleware that will check if the call was authenticated and there is one user identity set in the current execution context.
-- It will run the **read-weather** policy to make sure the user identity contains the required permissions.
+- It will run the **read:weather** policy to make sure the user identity contains the required permissions.
 In our case, it will check the access token contains an scope called **read:weather**.

 Once we ran this project in Visual Studio, the API will only accept authenticated calls with JWT tokens coming from Auth0.